vlad151/ValeriaBlog/README.md

 # ValeriaBlog
-Personal portofolio website created for Valeria Corolevschi
+Personal portofolio website created for Valeria Corolevschi.
+I was developing this responsive website according to the needs of Valeria